-The enshrinement of these emblems in the Geneva Conventions arose from a recognition that there was a need to have a visible sign of the immunity to which medical personnel, their equipment, and the wounded should be entitled.
+The enshrinement of these emblems in the Geneva Conventions arose from a recognition that there was a need to have a visible sign of the immunity to which medical personnel, their equipment, and the wounded and sick should be entitled in times of armed conflict.
 Previously, medical transport and hospitals on the battlefield had been marked with flags of a single color that varied depending on the occasion and the country.
 The Conventions do not, however, prescribe the exact color shade or other forms of the various emblems, although national legislation may contain more specific details.

+The protections of the designations and words “Red Cross”, “Red Crescent”, “Red Lion and Sun” and “Red Crystal” (detailed below) find their legal source in the 1949 Geneva Conventions and their Additional Protocols and in the adverse consequences any misuse of the designations of the distinctive emblems, whether in peacetime or in times of armed conflict, could cause to the protective function of the emblems in wartime.

-(b) Use and Misuse of the Protected Emblems:
+(b) Use and Misuse of the Protected Emblems and of their designations:

-Use of the emblems is governed by the four Geneva Conventions, Additional Protocols I and II of 1977, Additional Protocol III of 2005, and national legislation.
-All UN member states have ratified the four Conventions, which as of 15 January 2017 have been ratified by a total of 196 states.
+Use of the emblems and of their designations is governed by the four Geneva Conventions, Additional Protocols I and II of 1977, Additional Protocol III of 2005, and national legislation.
+All UN member states have ratified the four Conventions, which as of 15 January 2017 have been ratified or acceded to by a total of 196 states.

-The emblems may be used in two ways under the direction of the relevant competent military authority.
-First, they may be used protectively as an outward and visible sign of protection, and this is the meaning to be ascribed where an emblem is displayed on buildings, persons and objects entitled to respect under the Geneva Conventions and their Additional Protocols.
+The emblems per se may be used in two ways.
+Firstly, and under the direction of the relevant competent military authority, for protective purposes as an outward and visible sign of the protection accorded under international humanitarian law to certain medical units, personnel and transports in times of armed conflict - this is the meaning to be ascribed where an emblem is displayed on buildings, persons and objects entitled to respect under the 1949 Geneva Conventions and their Additional Protocols.
 Secondly, an emblem may be used indicatively, to designate persons or objects connected with the International Red Cross and Red Crescent Movement.
 The emblems carry their essential significance when used in the protective way, since use in the indicative way does not imply that the protections of the Conventions will apply to those so designated.

-Use of the emblems by Red Cross National Societies is governed by Article 44 as well as guidelines adopted by subsequent sessions of the statutory meetings of the Red Cross movement, most notably in various iterations of the International Conferences of the Red Cross and Red Crescent Societies, which meets every four years.
+Use of the emblems and of their designations by the respective Red Cross and Red Crescent organizations, including the respective National Red Cross or Red Crescent Societies, is governed by Article 44 of the first Geneva Convention of 1949, as well as under the rules and guidelines adopted in different sessions of the Statutory Meetings of the International Red Cross and Red Crescent Movement, most notably in various iterations of the International Conferences of the Red Cross and Red Crescent Societies and which Resolutions are committing upon all States Party to the 1949 Geneva Conventions.

-Misuse of the emblems is provided for by Article 53 of the first Geneva Convention, which states that “The use by individuals, societies, firms or companies either public or private, other than those entitled thereto under the present Convention, of the emblem or the designation "Red Cross" or "Geneva Cross", or any sign or designation constituting an imitation thereof, whatever the object of such use, and irrespective of the date of its adoption, shall be prohibited at all times.”
+Misuse of the emblems and of their designations is provided for, and regulated under, Article 53 of the first Geneva Convention, which states that “The use by individuals, societies, firms or companies either public or private, other than those entitled thereto under the present Convention, of the emblem or the designation "Red Cross" or "Geneva Cross", or any sign or designation constituting an imitation thereof, whatever the object of such use, and irrespective of the date of its adoption, shall be prohibited at all times.”
 This prohibition covers use of the emblems in both their protective and indicative senses.